RadekNecas/eShopWebApi/README.md

 * start containers: `docker-compose up -d`
 * stop and remove containers: `docker-compose down`

+> :warning: Sometimes happens that Docker container with mssql server stops accepting sa password.
+I wasn't able to fix this issue.
+Workaround is restart of the Docker or PC.

 API will be started on address `http:\\localhost:5000`, look into swagger documentation on `http:\\localhost:5000\swagger` for more details.

 > :warning: Docker configuration is simplified.
 Some confidential informations, like connection string etc, are stored as environment variables.
 Also there is no override for docker.
 This would have to be handled better in real production environment.